reynoldsnlp/hfst/python/pypi/README.rst

 Requirements
 ############

-We offer binary wheels for Linux and Mac OS X (and experimentally for Windows).
+We offer binary wheels for Linux and Mac OS X. Wheels for Windows are experimental.

 Wheels for Linux are compiled with a 64-bit docker image (quay.io/pypa/manylinux1_x86_64) for python versions 3.5, 3.6 and 3.7.